seankreid/graph-populations/README.md

 Enter a third city: Oswego city, New York
 ```

 * Once the third city is entered, the graph will be displayed.
+Image displaying the map is in the repository.

 ## Authors